 Click on the Edit Content button to edit/add the content.

-An annuity is a contract between you and an insurance company.
-You make a lump-sum payment or a series of payments, and in return, the insurer agrees to make periodic payments to you—either immediately or at some future date.
+An annuity in Fort Collins, CO is a contract between you and an insurance company.
+You make a lump-sum payment or a series of payments, and in return the insurer agrees to make periodic payments to you — either right away or at a future date you choose.

 Types of Annuities

-You pay a lump sum and the insurance company begins paying you a monthly income immediately, which can last for life or a set number of years.
+You pay a lump sum and the insurance company begins paying scheduled income right away, which can be structured for life or a set number of years.

 Tax-Deferred Growth